November 1, 2017 Musicology 19 Comments

 What is an interval?

 An interval is the distance between any two letter-named notes.
 We can count it on our fingers.
 For example, let’s take A and E. The notes A and E have an interval of five.
 We count the first note of an interval as “one.”
-There is no zero.
-It’s an inclusive counting thing.
+There is no zero; this is an inclusive counting thing.
 So, on our fingers, A is one, B is two, and E will be five.
-So the A to E interval is five.
-If we play two notes together, we get “harmony” (the sound of more than one note at a time) and we would call this particular harmony a “fifth.”
+So the A to E interval is five, but we say “it’s a fifth.”
+Don’t worry about why.
+“Second, third, fourth, fifth, and so forth;” those are the words we use to describe intervals.
+If we play two notes at once, we get “harmony,” the sound of more than one note at a time.
 A to E is a “fifth.”
 Note however that A to E is not the same interval as E to A. Direction matters!
 On your fingers, if E were “one,” then F is two, G is three, and A will be four.
 So the interval A to E is five or “a fifth,” but the inverse, E to A, is four; “a fourth.”

 What are ‘whole steps’ and ‘half steps?’